ad-si/adriansieber-com/content/2014-01-22_future_of_technology/index.md

 ## Drones

-Drones are aircrafts, which are controlled either autonomously by integrated computers or remote controlled by pilots on the ground.
+Drones are aircraft, which are controlled either autonomously by integrated computers or remote controlled by pilots on the ground.
 Because of the advanced possibilities introduced through autonomous drones, they are expected to be the tools of tomorrow in terms of surveillance, delivery services, construction work but also warfare.
 At the